 MaxMind offers multiple IP geolocation databases that can be downloaded for free from its website.
-The 2 main free databases are GeoLite2 Country that allows you to get the country name corresponding to an IP address, and GeoLite2 City to obtain country, region, and city name.
-The second being the most accurate but also the largest in terms of file size.
+The 2 main free databases are GeoLite2 Country which allows you to get the country name corresponding to an IP address, and GeoLite2 City to obtain the country, region, and city name.
+The second is the most accurate but also the largest in terms of file size.

 The first steps are to sign-up to the MaxMind website and validate your email address.
 Then you will be able to download the compressed databases from your account page.
 You will find the geolocation database in the compressed file, named GeoLite-Country.mmdb or GeoLite2-City.mmdb.

 Installation of GeoIP2 PHP API can be done through Composer.
 First, install Composer if it’s not already available on your system:

 Then you can install the API and its dependencies:

 To finally use this API, you must create a new \GeoIp2\Database\Reader object, passing the path to the MaxMind database file downloaded earlier, then you can query it.
 Here is an example of its usage with the City database: